 Nerissa V. Thomson, alto

-Nerissa V. Thompson is making her debut appearance as a member of the Piedmont Singers.
+Nerissa V. Thompson joined the Piedmont Singers in 2019.
 A native of the Hampton Roads area, Thompson relocated to Princeton, New Jersey and received her training at Westminster Choir College as a candidate for a Bachelors in Music Education.
 There she discovered a love for performance and has since returned to Hampton Roads to continue exploring that passion.
 Professionally, she has performed with the Virginia Opera Adult Chorus in several productions including Madame Butterfly, Turandot, The Flying Dutchman and Carmen.
 She has also sung with the Virginia Chorale for several seasons and currently serves as a section leader and soloist at First Lutheran Church of Norfolk.
-Thompson expresses her gratitude for being offered this exciting, new opportunity and wishes her fellow musicians well as we make glorious music together this season.
+Thompson expresses her gratitude for being part of the Piedmont Singers and wishes her fellow musicians well as we make glorious music together this season.

 Abby Outlaw, soprano